cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 Coins that are sent to a vesting account after initialization by users sending them coins should be spendable immediately after receiving them.
 Thus, handlers (like staking or bank) that send coins that a vesting account did not originally own should increment `ReceivedCoins` by the amount sent.
+Unlocked coins that are sent to other accounts will increment the vesting account's `SentCoins` attribute.

 CONTRACT: Handlers SHOULD NOT update `ReceivedCoins` if they were originally sent from the vesting account.
 For example, if a vesting account unbonds from a validator, their tokens should be added back to account but `ReceivedCoins` SHOULD NOT be incremented.
-However when the staking handler is handing out fees or inflation rewards, then `ReceivedCoins` SHOULD be incremented.
+However when the staking handler is handing out fees/inflation rewards or a user sends coins to vesting account, then `ReceivedCoins` SHOULD be incremented.

 ### Initializing at Genesis